 This is the sixth major windows 10 upgrade that touches every corner of OS, includes a number of new features such as cloud powered clipboard higooglestory that syncs between your devices, a long-awaited dark theme for File Explorer, Your Phone app that allows Text From Your PC, new Snip & Sketch Tool that makes easier to take a screenshot, SwiftKey keyboard that gives you more accurate autocorrections and predictions by learning your writing style, A automatic Video Brightness Feature that automatically adjusts video brightness depending on the ambient light, Huge improvements on Microsoft edge, Notepad, Skype, Game Bar and more.

-Here this post we have collected, some of the new features introduced in Windows 10 version 1809 (October 2018 Update).
+Here the post we have collected, some of the new features introduced in Windows 10 version 1809 (October 2018 Update).

 Dark Theme for File Explorer